RosanaGarciap/fibonnacci_earlang/README.md

 # Development Environment

-Editor: Visual studio Code
+- Editor: Visual studio Code
-Programming Language: Earlang/OTP 27.4
+- Programming Language: Earlang 27.4
-Libraries: OTP
+- Libraries: OTP

-Note: OTP is the default set of libraries used by Earlang to work and is downloaded with the installation of the language.
+Note: OTP is the default set of libraries used by Earlang to work and is downloaded during the installation of the language.

 # Useful Websites